-Three new community orchards planted at green spaces in Stevenage
+Three new community orchards planted in Stevenage

 The orchards – comprising a mixture of apple, pear, mulberry, peach, and plum trees – were planted at Peartree Park, Letchmore Park and Bedwell Park.
 Pupils from local schools Letchmore Infants and Nursery School, Bedwell Primary School and Peartree Spring Primary School joined councillor Jim Brown (Old Town), and council officers for the planting of the trees.